-In any event, an employee whose job is redundant must be given two months' notice (or be paid in lieu of notice, at the employee's option) and one month's severance.
-The employee will also be entitled to be paid for two further months if he or she has not found another job and is registered as unemployed.
+In any event, an employee whose job is redundant must be given notice, depending on the employee's experience with the specific employer, from two calendar weeks to nine calendar weeks (or be paid in lieu of notice from 0.5 monthly salaries to two monthly salaries, at the employee's option) and severance from one month's salary to two months' salary, depending on the employee's experience with the specific employer.

 Any termination of employment needs to be carefully, lawfully and sensitively handled.
 Failure to do so can lead to expensive and disruptive litigation.
 An employer who has breached the employment rights of an employee is liable to compensate the employee for the damage done or loss caused.
 An employee who has a grievance may file a case in the district court.
 "Damage" can extend to what is known as "moral" damage-defamation of character, insult (verbally or by action), humiliation of the employee, etc. The Labor Code, 1999, does not impose any limit on the amount of moral damage which may be claimed by the employee-this is at the discretion of the court hearing the case as long as the quantum of moral damage has been pleaded by the employee in his or her claim.